rahulkodali/TradingBotPython/README.md

 ## 📈 Strategy

 This is just a super basic strategy I'm experimenting with (because of the market's volatility right now).
-The idea is to get the basic infrastructure of the project set sp then I can tune my strategy accordingly if I want.
+The idea is to get the basic infrastructure of the project setup so then I can tune my strategy accordingly if I want.

 Right now, this prototype implements a **trend-based swing trading strategy**.